Marais-Roos/Cpp_Projects/Checkmate-in-One_puzzle/readme.md

 # Checkmate-in-One Puzzle

-This project is not yet completed, I am currently working on completing it.
+## Current issues to address:
+- The ```board::operator--()``` overload always returns the incorrect input, even though the piece is in check.
+I am working on a fix for this.

 This project showcases my familiarity with the use of classes, objects, constructors, destructors, dynamic memory and the use of operator overloading.